Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Preliminaries

 \begin{theorem} Suppose that $Y$ is a normal Gorenstein I-surface with two or three simple elliptic singularities, with minimal resolution $\pi\colon \hY\to Y$, and that $D_i$ are the exceptional fibers of $\pi$, $1\le i \le k$, with $m_i = -D_i^2$.
 Then $\hY$ satisfies exactly one of the following: \begin{enumerate} \item[\rm(i)] $\hY$ is the blowup of an Enriques surface $Y_0$ at one point, $k=2$, and the exceptional fibers $D_i$ are the proper transforms of two smooth elliptic curves on $Y_0$ meeting transversally at a point.
 In this case, $m_1 = m_2 = 1$. \item[\rm(ii)] $\hY$ is a rational surface, $k=2$, and the possibilities for the pair $(m_1, m_2)$ up to order are $(2,2)$, $(2,1)$, and $(1,1)$. \item[\rm(iii)] $\hY$ is the blowup of an elliptic ruled surface over a base elliptic curve $B$, $k=3$, and the possibilities for the pair $(m_1, m_2, m_3)$ up to order are $(2,1,1)$, and $(1,1,1)$. \end{enumerate} \end{theorem}

-We will refer to these cases as the \textsl{Enriques}, \textsl{rational}, or \textsl{elliptic ruled} cases respectively.
+We will refer to these cases as the \textsl{Enriques}, \textsl{rational}, or \textsl{elliptic ruled} cases respectively (and will call $\hY$ an Enriques surface even though it is not minimal).
 In the first two cases, we will call the unordered pair $(m_1, m_2)$ the \textsl{multiplicities} of $\hY$, and similarly in the elliptic ruled case for the unordered triple $(m_1, m_2, m_3)$.
-By convention, we order the $m_i$ so that $m_1 \ge m_2 \ge \cdots$.
+By convention, however, we order the $m_i$ so that $m_1 \ge m_2 \ge \cdots$.

 For the rest of this section, we assume that $\hY$ is the minimal resolution of a normal Gorenstein I-surface $Y$ with two or three simple elliptic singularities.
 We will need more precise information in the rational and elliptic ruled cases.
 For the rational case, we have the following: